Note: This merit badge has been changed to allow a Scout's guardian

 - Visit a recycled paper collection or sorting facility.
 Describe the operations there.

-- Using books, magazines, your local library, the Internet (with your parent's permission), and any other suitable research tool, find out how paper products are developed.
+- Using books, magazines, your local library, the Internet (with your parent's parent or guardian's permission), and any other suitable research tool, find out how paper products are developed.
 Find out what role research and development play in the papermaking industry.
 Share what you learn with your counselor.

 - Find out about three career opportunities in the papermaking industry that interest you.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss this with your counselor, and explain why this profession might interest you.